kangk1204/Octopus-toolkit2/doc/guide.rst

 QC & Trimming
 _____________

-QC & Trimming is the process of measuring the quality of the reads and trimming the adapter sequence and low-quality reads.
+QC & Trimming is the process of assessing the quality of the reads.
+If bad sequencing quality are detected, portions of low-quality reads are trimmed.
 The 3rd party tools used in QC & Trimming are FastQC and Trimmomatic.

 * **Determined quality of DNA Sequence**